EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part1.md

 ### Setting the Environment

-Before compiling the source code for the example make sure that the relivant environment scripts has been sourced to set the correct environment parameters for compiling on this machine.
+Before compiling the source code for the example make sure that the relevant environment scripts has been sourced to set the correct environment parameters for compiling on this machine.

 For example of Machine {{ machine_name }},